breslowday/dhs-ci-demo/README.md

 1. Create estimates for all 4 states, reported as 4 separate measures, one for each state, saved in `outputs/ZZ6_estimates_indiv_date.csv`
 2. Create estimates for all 4 states, reported as State 1, State 2, and "State 3 + 4", saved in `outputs/ZZ6_estimates_combined_date.csv`

+To view already-made estimates, look in the `outputs` folder.
+The file titled `…indiv…` has one estimate for **each** ADM1 region.
+The file titled `…combined…` has one estimate each for regions 1 ann 2, and a **combined** estimate for regions 3 and 4.

+To re-calculate estimates, run `run_this.R`